Get insider access

 5.7 Commute/Travel

 The Sennheiser IE 200 are sub-par for commuting and travel.
-They're IEMs, so while they'll be great for listening to your favorite tunes, they lack features like ANC to help block out background noise when you're on the go.
-On the upside, they have a comfortable fit, and their wired design means you don't have to worry about battery life.
+They're IEMs, so while they'll be great for listening to your favorite tunes, they lack features like ANC to help block out background noise when you're on the go, or other nice-to-haves like controls.
+On the upside, they have a comfortable fit with a good selection of ear tips to dial in the fit, and their wired design means you don't have to worry about battery life.

 Pros